 We will design a color/look to fit your personality and lifestyle.
 We feel that it is our privilege to inform you of all the great hair coloring options that are available to you.

-We specialize in Highlights, Lowlights, Hair Color, Ombre Highlights, Balayage Highlights, Color Correction and Loads more !!!
+We specialize in Highlights, Lowlights, Hair Color, Ombre Highlights, Balayage Highlights, Color Correction and Lots more !!!

 PERMANENT HAIR COLOR

 Permanent is just what it means.
 This makes a permanent change in the pigment of the hair shaft.
 It does not wash out.
 It will fade in time, but cannot be simply removed to “bring back” your natural color.
 All hair that has been colored in this way has the natural color pigments irreversibly chemically altered.

 It can be removed, leaving the altered hair shaft pigments, which can be “corrective colored” back close to the original color.
 This is a job which should be left to the Pros Only.
 It can be one visit or many visits to the salon to try to correct a bad color job, it is expensive and is hard on the hair to varying degrees

 Single process means the color is lifted and deposited in one step.

 Semi-Permanent: Semi-Permanent color is what it says it is, it can cover gray and go darker, but can not lighten and does NOT cover 100% grays.
 It lasts varying lengths of time depending on the product.